susautw/rin-json-patch/README.md

 ```

 ### Add Custom resolver to the advanced encoder
-You can write your own custom resolver to encode the object.
+You can write a custom resolver to encode something.

 [//]: # (TODO: )